ZoeVance/drosophilaDuplicability/README.md

 **drosophilaDatabase_diptera_final.sql:** SQL file to generate a database containing all genes which were considered singletons for input into the data filtering pipeline as well as inferred orthogroups and other relevant information
 _Tables_:
 * sequenceTab:
-Table including sequences for each gene for easier lookup
+Table including sequences for each gene for easier lookup - not present in this version of the database due to file size limits, but can be created using the sequence files and code in Analysis_code.ipynb
   * **id:** gene id as given in sequence file headers in dipteraTranslations_processed/
   * **seq:** associated sequence
 * groups_*: